tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 ## Amortized Inner-product Proof

-One application of the armotization strategies discussed thus far, is the Bulletproofs IPP.
+One application of the amortization strategies discussed thus far, is the Bulletproofs IPP.
 The aim here is to investigate how much significance these strategies bring to this powerful and pervasive proof, especially in blockchain technology, where efficiency of zero-knowledge proof is pursued.